weihaolun/UFO-Analysis/README.md

 -	The very top part is a navigation bar with text “UFO Sightings”.
 -	Right below vav bar is a jumbotron written “The Truth Is Out There” with an image background.
--	Next section has two parts of content: left section is a title “UFO Sightings: Fact of Fancy?” and a subtitle “Ufologists Weigh In”; right section contains a paragraph information.
+-	Next section has two parts of content: left section has a header “UFO Sightings: Fact of Fancy?” and a sub-header “Ufologists Weigh In”; right section contains a paragraph of information.
 -	The bottom left section is the filter input form, where users can input one or multiple filters by date, city, state, country and shape.
 -	The bottom right section is the data table, which updates with filter inputs.